vufind-org/vufind/GOVERNANCE.md

 proposal or submission.
 The question being voted on should be phrased clearly and unambiguously, such as "Should we merge pull request X?" or "Should we make architectural change / technical decision Y?"
-Voting should be announced through an email to [VuFind Tech](https://sourceforge.net/projects/vufind/lists/vufind-tech).
+Voting should be announced through an email to [VuFind® Tech](https://sourceforge.net/projects/vufind/lists/vufind-tech).
 Feedback is welcomed from the entire community, but only committers have binding votes.
 Votes are made through public comment on the issue or PR